-The Holy Spirit now moves from future considerations to the what believers were facing in the first century.
+The Holy Spirit now moves from future considerations to what believers were facing in the first century.

 There is a connection between a weak faith and withdrawal from a faithful walk with the Lord.
-There is a similarity between the Christian life and the exodus generation (He 3:6-4:13).
+There is also a similarity between the Christian life and the exodus generation (He 3:6–4:13).

 39 But we [emphatic, including the author] are not of those who draw back

-“Draw back” does not refer to apostasy but contextually to the failure to be consistently true to what God says (Ga 2:12).
+“Draw back” does not refer to apostasy but contextually to the failure to be consistently true to what God has said (Ga 2:12).
 The class of those who draw back contrasts with the “faith” class.
 The author of Hebrews fears that some may have misunderstood the warning of the previous verse (He 10:38).

 to perdition [ruin],

 The believer cannot draw back to eternal ruin.
-However, the Christian will ruin their testimony of walking by faith and keeping the clarity of their message if they minimize the finished work of Christ.
+However, the Christian can ruin their testimony of walking by faith and keeping the clarity of their message if they minimize the finished work of Christ.

 but of those who believe to the saving of the soul [life].

 The word “soul” can mean simply normal day-by-day life.
-Here the meaning is the saving of one’s daily life (He 10:32-39).
-If one lives by faith during times of duress, then he will receive reward from God.
+Here the meaning is the saving of one’s daily life (He 10:32–39).
+If one lives by faith during times of duress, then she will receive reward from God.
 This is the point of the next chapters (He 11 and 12).
 Thus, the “saving of the soul” here has to do with ruining the Christian life.
 The believer will have wasted opportunity for rich reward in heaven.

 The Christian can lose his or her reward by not remaining true to truth.

 The purpose of the conclusion of Hebrews 10 is to warn believers of God’s disciplining them for distorting doctrine and walking away from a consistent Christian life.
-Under duress a believer must not give way to their personal pain.
+Under duress a believer must not give way to her personal pain.